Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

-The use of tubocurarine in anesthesiology then began.
-Earlier, in 1912, it had been applied by surgeon Arthur Lawen, in Leipzig, but the results were ignored and the experience was interrupted due to lack of curare supplies (Bustamante 2017).
+Thus began the use of tubocurarine in anesthesiology.
+Earlier, in 1912, it had been used by surgeon Arthur Lawen, in Leipzig, but the results were ignored and its use was interrupted due to lack of curare supplies (Bustamante 2017).

-Two years later, in 1949, he synthesized succinylcholine, which began to be used as a muscle relaxant in 1951, as it was safer and faster.
+Two years later, in 1949, Bovet synthesized succinylcholine, which was much safer and faster as a muscle relaxant.
+Succinylcholine began to be widely used as a muscle relaxant in 1951.
 For this discovery he was awarded the Nobel Prize in Medicine in 1957.

 Curare continued, however, to be applied in medical practice in the treatment of diseases that cause convulsions.
 In Peru and Brazil it is also used to treat excessive menstrual bleeding and to relieve bruises.

 - Bustamante B, R. (2017).
 History of neuromuscular blockers.
 Chilean Journal of Anesthesiology.
 46: 116-130.

 - Dale H.H., Fedberg W, Vogt M. (1936).
 Release of acetylcholine at voluntary motor nerve ending.
 Journal of Physiology, 86: 353-380.